Argyll and Sutherland Highlanders of Canada (Princess Louise's): War in Afghanistan

-Argyll and Sutherland Highlanders of Canada during the 2013 Veterans Parade.
+Members in ceremonial dress No. 1 during the 2013 Veterans Parade.

 The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.

 Community

 A strong tradition of reciprocal local support (from 1902 to the present) is exemplified in the 91st Highlanders Athletic Association (which runs the oldest indoor track meet in North America) and the annual Greater Hamilton Tattoo.

 Community support has been symbolic, material, and artistic.
 In 1972, Hamilton granted the Argylls the freedom of the city.
 The Ontario government has erected heritage plaques to two Argylls (Pipe-Officer Charles Davidson Dunbar, D.C.M. and Acting Sergeant John Rennie, G.C.
 1919–1943) on the Armouries' outer walls (the only regiment in the Hamilton-Wentworth, Niagara, Toronto area to be so distinguished).
 Retired Colours hang in three Hamilton churches and there is a continuing affiliation with Central Presbyterian Church.
 The local business community contributed generously to the Argyll Regimental Foundation.
 Local, provincial, and national funds underwrote the project (1984–91) and publication (1996) of Black Yesterdays: The Argylls' War, a pictorial history of the regiment in the Second World War.